woohq/NotesManager/README.md

 ## 📝 API Documentation

 The NotesManager API provides endpoints for managing notes and cabinets.
-For detailed API documentation, see [API.md](docs/API.md).

 ### Core Endpoints